Deer are beautiful creatures, but they can also be quite a nuisance if they begin to eat your garden, berry patch, orchard, or your favorite flowers.

-There are certain things that you can plant in your yard that is going to scream ‘endless buffet’ to a deer.
-By not planting too many of these things, it will help make your yard a little less attractive to them.
+There are certain things that you can plant in your yard that are going to scream ‘endless buffet’ to a deer.
+By not planting too many of those things, it will help make your yard a little less attractive to them.

 This might sound like bad news if you like some of the plants mentioned below, but that’s the compromise you should be willing to make.

 Here’s the list of plants deer love, and therefore you shouldn’t plant:

 - Fruit trees

 - Berry bushes

 These are plants that deer not only eat but will attract them to your property because of the colors and smell.

 The last four on the list might be a huge bummer if you’re a food gardener because they are among the most popular plants to grow.
 However, worry not, there are still other ways to deter deer.